Common Career Mistakes and How to Avoid Them

 Key Takeaways

-- Failure to set realistic goals will hinder progress.
+- Failure to set realistic goals will impede the progress.

-- Strong networks can open doors to the creation of new opportunities for work and further advancements.
+- Building strong networks could lead to the creation of new opportunities for work and further advancements.

-- Reduce stress by learning Time Management Techniques and learning to delegate difficult tasks.
+- Reduce stress by learning Time Management Techniques and learning to delegate unpopular tasks.

 Not Establishing Goals

-Which Ways Can You Network Better?
+In what ways Can You Network Better?

-- Join online forums related to your area of expertise
+- Join online forums and communities related to your subject

 - Volunteer for work in the organization